-The Legal Requirements Around Japanese Knotweed
+The Legal Requirements Around Japanese knotweed

 Japanese knotweed remains Britain’s most pernicious invasive species.
 It can grow in the poorest of soils, spread rapidly, and has roots strong enough to lift tarmac and undermine the structure of buildings.

-In financial terms, Japanese knotweed causes £170 million of damage per year, and is so expensive to destroy that it cost £70 million to eradicate it from just 10 acres of the London Olympics site.
+In financial terms, Japanese knotweed causes £170 million of damage per year, and is so expensive to destroy that it cost £70 million to remove it from just 10 acres of the London Olympics site.

 Given that a few millimetres of the plants underground root system is enough to spawn a new plant, the Government is constantly seeking new ways to stop the spread.
 One of these methods is the introduction of ASBOs for individuals and companies who fail to address Japanese knotweed.The following explores this in-depth.

-How ASBOs Tackle Japanese Knotweed
+How ASBOs Tackle Japanese knotweed